Workshop & Webinar Offerings

 Dr. Mike Truong will host a session on how to teach live with Zoom in remote and physical classrooms.
 We will have plenty of time for questions related to the use of Zoom in your class.

-Canvas Remote Teaching Training, Originally offered Aug.
+Canvas Remote Teaching Training - Offered Aug.
 10-14, 2020

 Hosted by ITT professionals, these webinars equipped faculty with the essential knowledge, skills, and abilities to teach remotely this fall.
 Learn more.

-Faculty Summer Institute, Originally offered May 18-21, 2020
+Faculty Summer Institute - Offered May 18-21, 2020

 The 2020 CTLA Faculty Summer Institute was a timely and unique professional development opportunity, focused on helping faculty engage students in remote learning environments.
 The four half-day institute focused on teaching, learning, and technology.
 Each day we conversed about a variety of topics that resourced faculty with timely strategies and teaching practices that are effective in a remote learning environment.
 The first two days were focused on synchronous (real-time) strategies, and the latter two days were focused on asynchronous (self-paced) strategies.